 Students with Illness or Physical Disability

-The work of the Learning Support team also extends to ensuring that students with a long or short-term illness or disability can access the full curriculum.
-This may be simply ensuring that wheelchair access is available to all classrooms, liaising with colleagues in various health teams to ensure we understand what the student’s medical needs are or supporting the student in a lesson or around the college.
+The work of the SEND team also extends to ensuring that students with a long or short-term illness or disability can access the full curriculum.
+This may be simply ensuring that wheelchair access is available to all classrooms, liaising with colleagues in various health teams to ensure we understand medical needs, or supporting the student in a lesson or around the college.
 We are flexible and innovative in our approach to ensure that all students can access lessons in college as much as possible, achieving their full potential.
 A differentiated curriculum is provided where necessary in full consultation with medical and health professionals and parents/carers.

-The Spires College has a specialist unit that supports students with Specific and General Literacy Difficulties, Dyslexia, Dysgraphia and Meares Irlen Syndrome.
+The SEND Department supports students with Specific and General Literacy Difficulties, Dyslexia and Dysgraphia with specialist trained staff.